 Land collaboration with indigenous TOOLS: 2008-2012

 The Land is present in Northern Canada.
-Access to it, Stewardship, and mapping its stories and diverse stakeholders’ relationships with it was my task through several engagements as a Facilitator for Land Use Planning dialogues in Yukon Territory.
-Through a process I call StoryMapping, we created new categories of action and engagement, and placed ‘collaborative stewardship’ into federal land planning jurisdiction as valid and actionable processes, never before done.
+Access to it, Stewardship, and mapping its stories and diverse stakeholders’ relationships with it was my task through several engagements as a Facilitator for Land Relationship dialogues in Yukon Territory.
+Through a process I call StoryMapping, we created new categories of action and engagement, and placed ‘collaborative stewardship’ into federal land planning jurisdiction as actionable processes, never before done.

-Facilitating for 4 years with the Yukon Land Use Planning Commission, and with the Ta’an Kwanch’an, Na Cho Nyak Dun, Kwanlin Dun and Carcross Tagish self-governing First Nations for planning with federal and territorial governments, I created the StoryMapping process for multi-stakeholder systems development.
-Drawing on history, role, personal and collective narratives, action patterns and meaning-making, groups including resource development and the federal government quickly honed into essential planning elements and how they could be collaborated.
+Facilitating for 4 years with the Yukon Land Use Planning Commission, and with the Ta’an Kwanch’an, Na Cho Nyak Dun, Kwanlin Dun and Carcross Tagish self-governing First Nations for planning with federal and territorial governments, I created the StoryMapping process for multi-stakeholder engagement.
+Drawing on history, role, personal and collective narratives, symbol language, action patterns and meaning-making, groups including resource development and the federal government quickly honed into essential planning elements and how they could be collaborated.

-Story and land-based dialogue built the bridge between cultural concepts of planning and ownership.
-We opened the field to enable Indigenous concepts of relationships of stewardship and collaboration with the land – not previously allowed in land planning processes – to become recognised categories of engagement.
+Story and land-based dialogue built the bridge between Indigenous and governmental concepts of planning and access.
+We opened the field to enable Indigenous principles of stewardship and collaboration with the land – not previously allowed in land planning processes – to become recognised categories of engagement.
 The key was to open participants’ vision of what’s possible – through relationships, systems interdependence and collective meaning-making.